jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 ▶ **To deploy an additional variation:**

 1. Click the deploy button next to the build you want to deploy.
-2. In the deployment popup, enter a new variation name and click **create new variation** in the select.
+2. In the deployment popup, enter a new variation name and click **create new variation** in the selecttext.

    - <Callout icon="📘" theme="info">
      Choose a name that adheres to the following rules: